techqueria/website/content/english/support-us/chapter-director/_index.md

 ---
-title: Become a Chapter Director
+title: "Become a Chapter Director"
-description: Learn what it takes to be a Chapter Director for Techqueria and apply to become one.
+description: "Learn what it takes to be a Chapter Director for Techqueria and apply to become one."
 image: "/assets/img/support-us/chapter-director/_index.jpg"
 noTimeEstimate: true
 hideImage: true